act-rules/act-rules.github.io/_rules/video-has-captions-f51b46.md

 #### Inapplicable Example 2

-A video element without that is not visible on the page.
+A video element that is not visible on the page.

 ```html
 <video src="../test-assets/perspective-video/perspective-video.mp4" controls style="display: none;"></video>